 If all else fails and there is no other available auto insurance, the State of Michigan will assign a company to you to fully pay all the benefits you are entitled to.
 Sound complicated?
 Call us for a free consultation, we’ll sort it all out for you!

-What are Michigan medical no fault benefits?
+What are Michigan no fault medical benefits?

 Under Michigan law, if you receive treatment for injuries suffered in an auto accident, you are entitled to have your medical bills paid by a motor vehicle insurance carrier.